AnishShaw1/Ai-Medical-Chatbot/README.md

 An AI-powered medical assistant that provides evidence-based answers to health-related questions by retrieving information directly from verified medical documents.
 Built using LangChain, HuggingFace Transformers, FAISS, and Streamlit.

-🔗 *Live Demo on Hugging Face Spaces*: [Try it here](https://huggingface.co/spaces/AnishShaw/ai-chat)
+🔗 *Live Demo on Hugging Face Spaces:* [Try it here](https://huggingface.co/spaces/AnishShaw/ai-chat)

 ---